Division 7A Loan Deed

 Exceptions to Division 7A

-There are certain exceptions to Division 7A.
-These include where the UPE or loan is ‘genuine and commercial’.
-That is it is not a means of avoiding tax.
+Certain exceptions to Division 7A apply.
+These include cases where the UPE or loan is ‘genuine and commercial’—that is, it is not a means of avoiding tax.

 Do Div 7A Loan agreements expire after 6 years?